Meet the Team

 Kate completed her PhD in seabird ecology at the University of Leeds in 2010 before joining the LIFE+ team as Monitoring Officer in 2011.
 The focus of her work is to increase our knowledge of basic bustard ecology and behaviour, habitat preferences and population demography.

-Hannah has worked part time for the GBG since March 2010, after completing a National Diploma in Countryside Management at Sparsholt College.
+Hannah has worked on the project since March 2010, after completing a National Diploma in Countryside Management at Sparsholt College.
 She became Project Assistant as part of the LIFE+ Project in September 2011, and now has a variety of roles including monitoring birds, site maintenance and administration.

 Allan Goddard – Farm Liaison, Great Bustard Group